 - 1. Summary Report: Schedule 22 of Ontario's Drinking Water Systems Regulation (O. Reg.
-170/03) requires that a summary report be prepared for the preceding calendar year, and submitted to members of Council to disclose compliance status and provide pertinent water quantity data. - 2.
-Annual Report (Appendix # 1): Section 11 of O. Reg.
-170/03 requires that an Annual Report be prepared for the preceding calendar year, and submitted to members of Council and the Regional Municipality of York.
-This report summarizes water quality monitoring, corrective actions, and major expenses, it is available to the public on Richmond Hill's website and at the offices of the Infrastructure and Delivery Services Department, Operations Centre and Central Library. - 3.
-Ministry of the Environment, Conservation and Parks Report (Appendix # 2): In 2006, the Ministry of the Environment, Conservation and Parks (MECP) introduced a comprehensive inspection program for municipal residential drinking water systems.
+170/03) requires that no later than March 31 of each year a summary report be prepared for the preceding calendar year, and submitted to members of the municipal council. - 2.
+Annual Report (Appendix 1): Section 11 of O. Reg.
+170/03 requires that an Annual Report be prepared for the preceding calendar year, and be submitted to the Regional Municipality of York.
+This report provides a brief description of the water system, summarizes water quality monitoring, and breakdown of monetary expenses.
+The Annual Report is available to the public on Richmond Hill's website and at the offices of the Infrastructure and Delivery Services Department, Operations Centre and Central Library. - 3.
+Ministry of the Environment, Conservation and Parks Report (Appendix 2): In 2006, the Ministry of the Environment, Conservation and Parks (MECP) introduced a comprehensive inspection program for municipal residential drinking water systems.
+The inspection includes a review of operating manuals, logbooks, staff certification and training, water quality monitoring, and other documentation.
 The objectives of this program are to determine compliance with the SDWA and associated regulations; to encourage the continuous improvement of the drinking water system; and to establish a process to measure these improvements. - 4.
-Quality Management System Annual Report (Appendix # 3): Under the Drinking Water Quality Management Standard (DWQMS) the City is required to communicate to Council key information related to; Operational Structure, Roles, Responsibilities and Authorities; Infrastructure Maintenance, Rehabilitation, and Renewal Summary; Management Review; and Operating Authority Accreditation. - 5.
-QMS "Operational Plan": The SDWA, through the Municipal Drinking Water Licensing Program, requires that a municipal drinking water system owner (Council) endorse the most current version of the QMS Operational Plan.
+Quality Management System Annual Report (Appendix 3): Under the Drinking Water Quality Management Standard (DWQMS) the City is required to communicate to Council key information related to: Operational Structure, Roles, Responsibilities and Authorities; Infrastructure Maintenance, Rehabilitation, and Renewal Summary; Management Review; and Operating Authority Accreditation. - 5.
+QMS "Operational Plan" (Appendix 4): The SDWA, through the Municipal Drinking Water Licensing Program, requires that a municipal drinking water system owner (Council) endorse the most current version of the QMS Operational Plan.
+The Operational plan defines and documents the quality management policies and procedures specific to the City's municipal drinking water system.
 This document once endorsed, will be posted on the Richmond Hill's website and made available at the Operations Centre.

-1. SUMMARY REPORT
+SUMMARY REPORT